Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ## Home Page
 <ul>
-<li>The Home page will contain a Navigation bar to let users navigate around the web application and to help them locate where they are relative to the web pages </li><ul><li><pre>As a First Time user, I want to be able to find content content<br> and navigate around the web application with ease</pre>
+<li>The Home page will contain a Navigation bar to let users navigate around the web application and to help them locate where they are relative to the web pages </li><ul><li><pre>As a First Time user, I want to be able to find content content<br>and navigate around the web application with ease</pre>
 <li>The Home page will contain an introduction banner that explains what the websites' main goal is</li>
+<pre>As a First Time user, I want to be introduced to the websites' main purpose/goal with ease, so that I can quickly decide if I'm interested in the service provided</pre>
+<li>The Home page will contain a Sign in/up feature that lets the user stay in touch with future updates/features added to the web application</li>
+<pre>As a First user, I want to be able to 'Sign Up' so that I am notified when any major updates and/or changes to the website or Company are made</pre>

 ## Top Rated Page

-## Featured Page
+<ul><li></li>

 ## Contact Page
-Feature 1 - allows users X to achieve Y, by having them fill out Z
+<ul><li></li>